Colorectal Cancer Is the 2nd Most Common Cause of US Cancer Deaths: Here Are Colon Cancer Symptoms, Treatment, and Prevention

 Exactly what’s responsible for the rise—perhaps it’s related to a change in the gut microbiome, a more sedentary lifestyle, diet, or inflammation—isn’t yet known, say Milena Gould Suarez, MD, a gastroenterologist and associate professor at Baylor College of Medicine in Houston.

 What causes colorectal cancer?

-To understand colorectal cancer, it helps to know that these cancers form in the large intestine, either in the colon, the longest portion of this muscular tube, or the rectum, the final 15 cm or 6 inches.
+To understand colorectal cancer, it helps to know that these cancers form in the large intestine, either in the colon, the longest portion of this muscular tube, or the rectum, the final 15 centimeters or 6 inches.
 In this part of the body, cells turn over rather quickly.
-This fast cell division that can lead to DNA mistakes that can lead to cancer.
+This fast cell division can lead to DNA mistakes that can lead to cancer.